Open Brain Surgery with Chemotherapy for Malignant Glioma

 Medically reviewed by Drugs.com.
 Last updated on Oct 31, 2022.

-What do I need to know about open brain surgery with chemotherapy?
+What do I need to know about open brain surgery with chemotherapy for malignant glioma?

 How do I prepare for surgery?

 - Your surgeon will tell you how to prepare for surgery.
 He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
 Arrange to have someone drive you home after surgery.

 - Tell your surgeon about all medicines you currently take.
 He or she will tell you if you need to stop any medicine for surgery, and when to stop.
 He or she will tell you which medicines to take or not take on the day of surgery.